Ongwediva: Education

 There are currently only two high schools in Ongwediva, Mweshipandeka High School and Gabriel Taapopi SSS.
 There are also five primary schools.
-The newly created Faculty of Engineering and Information Technology of the University of Namibia is based in Ongwediva, and started its first official academic year in 2009.
+The newly created Faculty of Engineering and Information Technology of the University of Namibia is based in Ongwediva and started its first official academic year in 2009.
 The José Eduardo dos Santos Campus is by far the largest physical development in Ongwediva.
 The Campus has already been described by the Namibian press as a Star in the North.
 There was also an educational college for teachers.
-The University of Namibia (Unam) Ongwediva Campus has been named after President Hifikepunye Pohamba.
-The campus was formally known as Ongwediva College of Education (OCE), and also got to be known as the Unam Ongwediva Campus when all colleges of education merged with Unam in 2010.